foreachthing/RecyclingSymbols/README.md

 Any other installed font can be used.
 In Windows, copy your font files to `c:\Users\<user>\.fonts\` (create folder if necessary) and restart OpenSCAD.
 To get a list of installed fonts in OpenSCAD, go to Help -> Font list.

+## Todo
+- [] Symbol 2 does not properly work.
+I don't even know what it should look like.
+Any ideas are appreciated.
+- [] Command argument for font quality.
+Rounded fonts need higher poly-count.

+[^1]: Original OpenSCAD file from: https://www.appropedia.org/Polymer_recycling_codes_for_distributed_manufacturing_with_3-D_printers